Produce

 The Knot

 Romantic Comedy.
 2M, 2W.
 What does it mean to love someone without bondage and obligation?
-After the Civil War, Flex and CeCe settled in a community of free Black people in South Georgia.
-It’s the week leading up to their wedding and they have cold feet.
+After the Civil War, Flex and CeCe settled in a community of free Black people just outside of Macon, Georgia.
+It’s the week leading up to their wedding and they each have cold feet for different reasons.
 With the world at their fingertips, they must decide whether they still want each other on this side of freedom.

 I’m the only Kelundra I know, so if you’ve accidentally stumbled upon this page, it’s fate (and I have no idea what word you were trying to type in your search engine).